arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 Open a new command line interface on your computer.
 All exercises in this module will be done in this interface.

 <div class = "warning">
-If you are on a Windows machine, make sure you are in the Git Bash application.
+If you are on computer that uses the Windows operating system, make sure you are using the Git Bash application as your command line interface.
 The Command Prompt (cmd) will not recognize the commands we are using in this module.
 Git Bash is part of the [Windows install of Git](https://git-scm.com/download/win).

 ![Git Bash logo](media/git_bash.jpeg)<!-- style = "max-width:200px;" border = 5px solid -->
 </div>